oleobal/loot/readme.md

 ## Encounter manager

 A simple application for managing turn order (initiative), health points, stats..
 In an encounter.
 The user-facing page is `encounter.html`.

+On the left is a list of participants to the encounter, sorted by initiative (the field to the right of the name ; left of the name are current HP).
+It is assumed initiative will be hand-rolled.
+Clicking the arrow button opens a detailed view for each participant.